bruprescott/CTDizzle/Documentation/MKRZero/MKRZero_UserGuide.md

 The CTD is the workhorse tool of oceanography.
 By building your own, I hope that you can gain an appreciation for the data, how it is collected, and what it tells us about our oceans.

-### Before You Get Started

-This guide was designed so that you can build this version of the OpenCTD with little to no experience with programming or tools.
-If you are confused on a topic, or require additional information, please do not hesitate to contact the author.

-There are likely cheaper and/or better sensor options out there.
-This guide only covers the parts outlined in the parts list.
-If you decide to use different sensors or parts, it is your responsibility to ensure that all parts are compatible with your setup.

-It should be noted that this guide assumes that you are running everything through Windows.
-As such, there is no Linux or mac OS support for the MATLAB and R processing scripts at this time.
-Please make sure that you are able to find an equivalent program for the steps that use third-party programs.

 ## The CTDizzle Mk4